microsoft/azure-shortcuts-for-java/README.md

 ## Scope

 Everything that is explicitly documented in this readme is being tested.
 The samples are excerpts from automation tests.
 Some typos are still occasionally possible - sorry!
-Someday this will be more automated for maximum reliability...
+Someday this will be more automated for maximum reliability.
 But the general principles this project aspires to follow rigorously are *"Documentation is code"*.

 There are no JavaDocs (yet).
 Someday there will be.
 Note though that the point of this API design is to *minimize* the user's dependence on API documentation.
 The API should "just make sense".
 So expect the JavaDocs to be rather minimalistic.

 ## Programming patterns

-If you skip over this section and jump directly to the [examples](#examples), chances are it will just make sense.
+If you skip over this section and jump directly to the [examples](#examples), chances are it will "just make sense".
 But if you'd like to learn more about the design approach in the abstract, read on:

 The key design principles behind the shortcuts API are: to be **intuitive, succint, consistent, and preventing you from winding up in an invalid state**.